 3. Google Tools

 My next post will begin addressing and providing ready-made teaching resources to teach kids- Keyboard Awareness to kick off our Summer Basics Series.

-At the end of this series, I will offer you my complete set of Google Basics Slides (Still in Progress) to teach your kids how to build digital independence.
+At the end of this series, I will offer you my complete set of Keyboard Awareness/Basic Keyboarding, Digital Citizenship & Google Tools (Still in Progress) to teach your kids how to build digital independence.
 My Slides break procedures down into bite-sized pieces, offering you kid-friendly language and all the links and images you see throughout this series so that you may easily use my Slides in class.